 The Versa 3 smartwatch is compatible with both iOS and Android phones and lets you choose between Alexa or Google Assistant as your go-to voice assistant.
 It doesn't offer all the apps and smart features that some of its competitors do, but it's a well-rounded smartwatch with plenty of health and fitness features to keep you on track, such as onboard GPS and live heart rate monitoring notifications.
 The Android user can use this wearable to receive notifications for calls, texts, and calendar events.
 If your Android phone is nearby, you can use the Fitbit Versa to send a quick reply.
 It's the best smartwatch on this list for sleep tracking, and it even gives you a breakout of your SpO2 and body temperature data overnight (for Fitbit Premium users).
 Battery life is also better than most: I got about four full days (and nights) of use with the screen always on.

 Garmin makes plenty of great smartwatches for fitness enthusiasts, but they don't always have that many smart features.
 The Venu 2 hybrid smartwatch offers the best of both worlds.
 You can respond to notifications from the watch with quick replies, use contactless payments with Garmin Pay and store music from apps like Spotify.
 The bright AMOLED circular screen is easy to see outdoors and the battery lasts for 5 days or more.
 The Venu 2 Plus offers all the same features, but includes a speaker and microphone for taking quick calls from your wrist when your phone is in range, or talking to your voice assistant.

 If you're looking for a fitness-focused Android watch without too many distractions, which works with both Android and iOS, the Garmin Venu Sq is the watch to get.
 It has a built-in GPS, plenty of workout options to choose from, and lots of fitness tracking data about your workout like heart rate zones and running dynamics in the mobile app.

 This Android smartwatch also doubles as a health tracker with high and low heart rate alerts, a comprehensive sleep analysis and SpO2 tracking.
-It measures blood oxygen levels on demand, or automatically throughout the day and night just like the latest Apple Watch Series 6, but for half the price.
+It measures blood oxygen levels on demand, or automatically throughout the day and night just like the Apple Watch Series 7, but for half the price.
 But you do compromise on design.
 The watch has a plastic frame, and the watch face's screen isn't as big or as vibrant as those on some of the other watches on the list.
 There's also a newer version of this watch, the Venu Sq 2, with a battery that lasts even longer, but it is significantly more expensive.